Suicide bombers kill 15 in Somali capital

 “My relatives, whom I created jobs for, have perished.
 My customers have perished.
 All innocent people.
 I cannot count them, their dead bodies are before me,” a distraught Jama told Reuters.

-Three local journalists were among the dead, including a reporter at the state-run Somali National Television, the National Union of Somali Journalists said.
+Three local journalists were among the dead, including the director of the state-run Somali National Television, the National Union of Somali Journalists said.

 The al Shabaab-linked website www.somalimemo.net said in a statement that those killed “supported the infidel government” but stopped short of saying the group was behind the attack.